-Metrics in Agile: How to Effectively Measure Your Transformation Journey
+Business Outcome-Based Metrics: How to Effectively Measure Your Agile Transformation Journey

-Velocity.
-It is one of the most commonly used, abused, and misused metrics in Agile software development.
+Many organizations are stuck measuring and making decisions based on outputs – like velocity.
+In fact, team velocity is one of the most commonly used, abused, and misused metrics in Agile software development as well as during digital transformations.
 Teams, their managers, and even their stakeholders often focus on “improving velocity” without considering the entire value delivery system.
-Then they are shocked when they don’t get what they really want, for example, predictability or speed.
+Then they are shocked when they don’t get the business outcomes they really want, for example predictability or speed.

-In this article, we explore healthy ways for your organization to use metrics to gain meaningful insights into the outcomes of your experiments as you and your teams pursue the craft of creative knowledge work during an Agile transformation.
+In this article, we explore healthy ways for your organization to use metrics to gain meaningful insights into the results of your experiments in the course of your Agile transformation.

 Measure for a Purpose

 As Simon Sinek famously says: “It all starts with why.”
 You need to understand what you think you are going to measure and why you want to measure it.
 When it comes to metrics in Agile, the data itself is not the goal — instead, it’s a means of tracking your journey, testing hypotheses, and providing feedback as you head towards your next goal.